angela-goncalves/chritmas-advency/README.md

 ### <a href="https://twitter.com/goncy/status/1466050967808401409">Goncy</a> proposed an advency challenge for 25 days.

-### The idea is build a chritsmas app to make a present's list 🎁
+### The idea is build a chritsmas list app 🎁 with the instructions 📖 released every day:

 ## Day 1: